PaoloAlbanese/Mobile_Central_MP4/README.md

             if prod_id not in in_cart:
                 not_in_cart.append(prod_id)

-this would make show the plus sign appear only once because the items not the cart could only decrease, if anything.
+this would make show the plus sign appear only once because the items not in the cart could only decrease, if anything.

 '{'% for i in not_in_cart %'|escape}
                                     {% if product.id == i %}